IHE/PCC.PCS/input/pagecontent/volume-1.md

 Transactional requirements are documented in PCC TF-2 Transactions.
 This section documents any additional requirements on profile’s actors.
 Content module requirements are documented in PCC TF-2 Content Modules.
 This section documents any additional requirements on profile’s actors.

 #### Content Creator
-- The Content Creator shall be responsible for the creation of content and sharing of two documents that summarize the emergency transport encounter Paramedicine Care Summary – Clinical Subset (PCS-CS) containing the data elements defined in PCC TF-3: 6.3.1.D1 or, where the FHIR Option is used, containing the FHIR Composition bundle defined in PCC TF-3:6.6.x.2.1
+The Content Creator shall be responsible for the creation of content and sharing of two documents that summarize the emergency transport encounter:
+•	Paramedicine Care Summary – Clinical Subset (PCS-CS) containing the data elements defined in PCC TF-3: 6.3.1.D1 or, where the FHIR Option is used, containing the FHIR Composition bundle defined (here)[http://build.fhir.org/ig/IHE/PCC.PCS/branches/master/StructureDefinition-IHE.PCC.PCS.Composition.CS.html]
-- Paramedicine Care Summary – Complete Report (PCS-CR) containing the data elements defined in PCC TF-3: 6.3.1.D2, or, where the FHIR Option is used, containing the FHIR Composition bundle defined in PCC TF-3:6.6.x.2.1
+•	Paramedicine Care Summary – Complete Report (PCS-CR) containing the data elements defined in PCC TF-3: 6.3.1.D2, or, where the FHIR Option is used, containing the FHIR Composition bundle defined (here)[http://build.fhir.org/ig/IHE/PCC.PCS/branches/master/StructureDefinition-IHE.PCC.PCS.Composition.CS.html]

 #### Trigger Events